Searching for the toponium ${\eta}_{t}$ with the ${\eta}_{t}$ ${\to}$ $W^{+}W^{-}$ decay

-Within the standard model (SM) of particle physics, the top quark, denoted as $t$, is an very extraordinary elementary particle.
-On one hand, the $t$ quark has the most privileged Yukawa coupling to the Higgs boson, and is the most massive elementary particle identified up to date, $m_{t}$ $=$ $172.57{\pm}0.29$ GeV \cite{PhysRevD.110.030001}.
-On the other hand, the considerable mass of the top quark facilitates an enormous phase space, in turn resulting in a broad decay width proportional to the cube of the top quark mass\footnotemark[1],
+The top quark, denoted as $t$, is an extraordinary elementary particle in the Standard Model (SM) of particle physics.
+On one hand, the $t$ quark has the most privileged Yukawa coupling to the Higgs boson, and is the most massive elementary particle identified up to date, $m_{t}$ $=$ $172.57{\pm}0.29$ GeV \cite{PhysRevD.110.030001} with a measuring accuracy better than $0.2\,\%$.
+The top quark mass is almost exactly equal to one unit of $v/\sqrt{2}$, where $v$ $=$ $(\sqrt{2}\,G_{F})^{-1/2}$ $=$ $246.22$ GeV \cite{PhysRevD.110.030001} represents the vacuum expectation value of the scalar Higgs field.
+On the other hand, the considerable mass of the top quark facilitates an enormous phase space, which in turn results in a broad decay width proportional to the cube of the top quark mass\footnotemark[1],